sguillory6/aws-infrastructure-templates/README.md

 | DataSubnet3Id | *\<vpc-stack-name>*-DataSub3Id | Data Subnet 3 ID |
 | DataSubnetRouteTableAZ | *\<vpc-stack-name>*-DataRtId | Data Subnet Route Table ID |

+### Deleting VPC Stack

+When deleting the VPC stack, if you have Direct Connect enabled, you will need to disconnect existing VPN connections before AWS will allow you to delete the VPC stack.
+To disconnect VPN connections, the spoke tag on the VGW will need to be set to false and you will need to wait for connections to be disabled/disconnected before attempting to delete the stack.

+You will also need to delete any resource that were created in the VPC prior to deleting the VPC stack.

 ## Route53

 The `route53.yml` template can be used to create a Route53 Private Hosted Zone associated to a specific VPC.